openstack/openstack-manuals/doc/contributor-guide/source/content-specs.rst

 Release-specific documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Installation Guides and Configuration Reference are released at release
+The Installation Guides, Configuration Reference, and Networking Guide
-time, with draft material published to
+are released at release time, with draft material published to
 docs.openstack.org/draft/draft-index.html.
 The rest of the guides are
 continuously released.